Adrien Nunez: College basketball

-Nunez played for Michigan from 2018-2022, helping the 2020–21 Wolverines earn the 2020–21 Big Ten Conference men's basketball season championship and reach its third, fourth, and fifth consecutive NCAA Division I men's basketball tournament Sweet Sixteen.
-Meanwhile, Nunez also earned individual honors as a student athlete with three consecutive Big Ten Conference All-Academic recognitions.
+Nunez played for Michigan from 2018-2022, a part of the 2020–21 Wolverines that earned the 2020–21 Big Ten Conference men's basketball season championship and reached its third, fourth, and fifth consecutive NCAA Division I men's basketball tournament Sweet Sixteens.
+Nunez earned individual honors as a student athlete with three consecutive Big Ten Conference All-Academic recognitions.

 As a freshman, he played in 20 games and only scored 3 points, but with the departure of Jordan Poole, Brazdeikis, and Charles Matthews as well as the 2019 coaching change from John Beilein to Juwan Howard, Nunez had an opportunity for a more prominent role as a sophomore.
-Nunez appreciated coach Howard's technique, which helped Nunez upgrade his defensive deficiencies by repeating drills until he got it right.
-When Franz Wagner was out of the 2019–20 Wolverines' lineup for four games, Nunez started in his place, scoring a career high 8 points on November 22, 2019 against Houston Baptist College from Houston.
-After Wagner returned to the lineup, Nunez struggled with his shooting and his defense, resulting in a limited role.
+When Franz Wagner was out of the 2019–20 Wolverines' lineup for four games, Nunez started in his place; his first collegiate starts, including scoring a career high 8 points on November 22, 2019, against Houston Baptist College.
+After Wagner returned to full health and the starting lineup, Nunez struggled with his shooting and his defense, resulting in a limited role.
+He made 22 appearances, and averaged 7.6 minutes and two points per game on 30.8% shooting from the field.

-After his sophomore season, he switched from jersey number 5 to number 0 (which DeJulius had been wearing) to make way for incoming freshman Terrance Williams to wear number 5.
-After playing just 7.6 minutes per game as a sophomore, Nunez decided to stay with Michigan rather than entering the NCAA transfer portal.
-He committed to this decision, though his former AAU coach was being inundated with inquiries whether Nunez was considering leaving Michigan.
-Nunez later said that the only time during his career that he contemplated transferring to another school that might have offered a more prominent role on the court was immediately following coach Beilein's surprise departure.
-Instead, Nunez sought out a role on the scout team during his final two seasons.
+Following his sophomore season, Nunez opted to stay with Michigan rather than entering the NCAA transfer portal.
+Nunez would play a role as a scout team member, primarily, during his final two seasons.
+In sum, as an upperclassman, he played 65 minutes over 20 games, ten in both his junior and senior seasons, and scored 14 points.

 Nunez played professionally for Dominican Republic basketball team Metros de Santiago in 2023.
 He appeared in one game for six minutes.